owenhowell20/IMM/README.md

 # Inductive Moment Matching

-This repository is an open-source implementation of the Inductive Moment Matching.
+This repository is an open-source implementation of the Inductive Moment Matching (IMM) paper.
+We compare IMM with diffusion models, flow matching and consistancy models on some standard generative benchmarks.

+Models and utils were taken from Lummalabs.ai repo: https://github.com/lumalabs/imm

 The original Inducitve Moment Matching paper can be found here: